How to Fix We Can’t Sign Into Your Account on Windows 11

 10. Reset Windows Without Losing Files

-This reinstalls Windows but keeps personal files safe.
+This will reinstall Windows while keeping your personal files safe.

 Wrapping Up